 The doubts and debates about the existence of absolute truth existed in Christ’s time also.
 When He was put on trial for His life, Jesus was asked by the Roman governor Pontius Pilate if He was indeed proclaiming Himself to be a king, as the Jews claimed.
 He answered that He came to bear witness to truth.
 “For this cause I was born, and for this cause I have come into the world, that I should bear witness to the truth.
 Everyone who is of the truth hears My voice” (John 18:37).

-“The truth shall set you free.”
+“The truth will set you free.”
 This is a commonly quoted Bible phrase, but what does it really mean?
 Telling the truth could certainly set us free from the guilt that might come from lying to a friend or loved one, but that falls short of the full meaning of the original statement.

 These are once again the words of Jesus Christ, spoken this time to His disciples.
 The disciples, in turn, thought He was referring to physical bondage (John 8:33).
 Jesus’ response was to tell them that truth—following His words and example—would free them from the bondage of sin.
 “Jesus answered them, ‘Most assuredly, I say to you, whoever commits sin is a slave of sin’” (verse 34).

 Following truth—the Word of God and the example of Jesus Christ—frees us from a great burden of sin and allows us to move forward in the path of obedience to God’s ways.

-Truth allows us to be prepared
+2. The truth allows you to be prepared

 The belt “girds on all other pieces of our armor, and therefore is first mentioned.”
-Similarly, without truth girding us, a Christian is unprepared.Mathew Henry’s Complete Bible Commentary states that the belt “girds on all other pieces of our armor, and therefore is first mentioned.”
+Similarly, without truth girding us, a Christian is unprepared.Matthew Henry’s Complete Bible Commentary states that the belt “girds on all other pieces of our armor, and therefore is first mentioned.”
 Similarly, without truth girding us, a Christian is unprepared.